mizarc/bell-claims/README.md

 - bellclaims.command.claim.remove - Allows use of the `claim remove` command to remove a partition from the current claim.

 ### Recommended Moderation Permissions
-- bellclaims.command.claimoverride - Allows you to bypass claim protections.
+- bellclaims.command.claimoverride - Allows use of the `claimoverride` command bypass claim protections.

 ## Building from Source
 ### Requirements